-Persons may be nominated for elective office in the town by filing a certificate of nomination signed by five qualified voters in the town with the Board of Supervisors of Elections or the town clerk at least twenty (20) calendar days prior to the town election.
-Such certificate shall state the following:
+Persons may be nominated for elective office in the town by filing a certificate of nomination signed by five qualified voters in the town with the Board of Supervisors of Elections or the town clerk on or before the first Monday in May preceding a town election.
+Such certificate shall contain the following:

-- (1) The office for which the candidate is seeking the nomination, - (2) the name of the candidate, - (3) a statement that the signers of the certificate are qualified voters in the town, and - (4) that the signers support the nomination of the named candidate.
+- (1) The office for which the candidate is seeking the nomination, - (2) the name of the candidate as it will appear on the ballot, - (3) a statement that the signers of the certificate are qualified voters in the town, - (4) signers names as they appear on the voter registration list, and - (5) a statement that the signers support the nomination of the named candidate.

 No person shall file for nomination to more than one elective town public office or hold more than one elective town public office at any one time.
 (Res.
 No. 01-2007, 1-1-08.)
+(Res.
+No. 03-2024, 10-21-24)